pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 #### 2020-02-21 --- Day 13

 The wind has all but fallen away and the waves are much more pleasant today as well.
-So pleasant, in fact, we could sail wing-and-wing with both the mainsail and the spinnaker.
+So pleasant, in fact, we could sail {{% explain "wing and wing" "when you have both sails each over a different side of the boat" %}} with both the mainsail and the spinnaker.

 {{< image src="IMG_9388.jpg" alt="Full sails up" ratio="3x2" >}}